 The chart illustrates how face-to-face, teletherapy, digital CBT, and EAPs allows you to deliver a more enhanced and complete solution for employee mental health.

-For each of the attributes, note the value score that is delivered by your current therapy services, and see where other therapy services can be added to deliver greater value.
+For each of the attributes, note the value score that is delivered by your current mental health services, and see where other services can be added to deliver greater value.

 Everyone benefits when your existing mental health program no longer has to ‘carry the day’ as the be all and end all solution.